Technology for Girls

 The YWCA TechGYRLS Program empowers young women ages 11-14 through education and exposure to robotics technology and promotes continued involvement in science, technology, engineering and mathematics (STEM).
 This program makes it possible for girls to experience "hands-on" computer programming and physics, along with building and operating autonomous robots in an environment that promotes participation and learning.

 We use the latest LEGO® MINDSTORMS® Education EV3 Technology.
-We currently offer TechGYRLS Robotics as an after school program in five school districts: Derry Middle School, Greensburg Salem Middle School, Monessen Middle School, Ligonier Valley Middle School, and Yough Intermediate Middle School.
+We currently offer TechGYRLS Robotics as an after school program in four school districts: Greensburg Salem Middle School, Monessen Middle School, Ligonier Valley Middle School, and Yough Intermediate Middle School.
 All Robolabs conclude with a "Robo Expo" for the girls to demonstrate their working robots to friends and family.
 When the girls have completed Robolab I and Robolab II they have the opportunity to be part of a competition team sponsored by FIRST LEGO League (FLL®).
 The competition is hosted by Carnegie Mellon University.

 Our TechGYRLS after school program offers: